Jump to Content

 • Environmental protection and energy production are both desirable and necessary objectives of sound land management practices and are not to be considered mutually exclusive priorities.

-• The BLM will consider and analyze relevant climate change impacts in its land use plans and associated NEPA documents, including the anticipated climate change benefits of solar energy.
+• The BLM will consider and analyze relevant climate change impacts as part of the PEIS process, including the potential for climate change benefits from solar energy development.